openfisca/openfisca-doc/source/coding-the-legislation/writing_yaml_tests.md

 - do not include the field `input_variables` but instead define new keys corresponding to the entities:

     ```yaml
-    - name: "IRPP - Famille ayant des revenus salariaux de 20 000 €"
+    - name: "IRPP - Family with salary income of 20,000 €"
     period: 2012
     absolute_error_margin: 0.5
     input:
-      familles:
+      families:
-      menages:
+      households:
-      foyers_fiscaux:
+      tax_homes:
     ```

 - define the individuals with their `id` and their variables:

     ```yaml
-    individus:
+    individuals:
       parent1:
-        date_naissance: 1972-01-01
+        date_of_birth: 1972-01-01
         depcom_entreprise: "69381"
         primes_fonction_publique: 500
       parent2:
-        date_naissance: 1972-01-01
+        date_of_birth: 1972-01-01
         depcom_entreprise: "69381"
         primes_fonction_publique: 500
         traitement_indiciaire_brut: 2000
-      enfant1:
+      child1:
-        date_naissance: 2000-01-01
+        date_of_birth: 2000-01-01
-      enfant2:
+      child2:
-        date_naissance: 2009-01-01
+        date_of_birth: 2009-01-01
     ```

 - specify the relations between individuals and their entity:

     ```yaml
-    familles:
+    families:
         parents: ["parent1", "parent2"]
-        enfants: ["enfant1", "enfant2"]
+        children: ["child1", "child2"]
-    menages:
+    households:
-        personne_de_reference: "parent1"
+        reference_person: "parent1"
         conjoint: "parent2"
-        enfants: ["enfant1", "enfant2"]
+        children: ["child1", "child2"]
-    foyers_fiscaux:
+    tax_homes:
-        declarants: ["parent1", "parent2"]
+        registrants: ["parent1", "parent2"]
-        personnes_a_charge: ["enfant1", "enfant2"]
+        dependents: ["child1", "child2"]
     ```

 - finally, define a dictionnary of the expected values of the output variables.
 Each output variable takes a list of length equal to the number of individuals defined in the test.
-E.g, for a family of four individuals with two working parents and two unemployed children, the output variable salaire_super_brut is defined as follows:
+E.g, for a family of four individuals with two working parents and two unemployed children, the output variable superannuation_contribution is defined as follows:

     ```yaml
     output:
-        salaire_super_brut: [3500, 2500, 0, 0]
+        superannuation_contribution: [3500, 2500, 0, 0]
     ```

 ### Testing formulas using variables defined for multiple periods